Doctor Who season 12 release date - who's in the cast and what's going to happen?

 “We can’t wait to bring more scares, more monsters and more Bradley Walsh, Mandip Gill and Tosin Cole to BBC1,” Chibnall said.
 “Brilliant!”

-It has also been confirmed that national treasure Stephen Fry (above) and another national treasure Sir Lenny Henry (also above) will appear in the series’ opening episode playing unknown roles, while ER’s Goran Višnjić and Hustle’s Robert Glenister will join for another story.
+It has also been confirmed that national treasure Stephen Fry (above) and another national treasure Sir Lenny Henry (also above) will appear in the series’ opening episode playing a spymaster and a villain, while ER’s Goran Višnjić and Hustle’s Robert Glenister will join for another story as Nikola Tesla and Thomas Edison.

 “Short of being picked for a British space exploration programme – and I readily concede that I’m past the age where I’d be considered (if I was ever the right age for such a posting) – then being in an episode of Doctor Who will certainly do as a very sweet second-place excitement,” Fry said of his casting.